-paging - Paging and virtual memory
+paging - Paging, page faults, and user virtual memory

 Header: kernel/include/kernel/paging.h